top of page

 If you have an extra day, then the medieval city of Toledo, a UNESCO World Heritage Site, is just 30 minutes away.

-It's famous for its monuments that display deep influence by Jewish, Christian and Arab architecture.
+It's famous for its monuments that display a deep influence of Jewish, Christian and Arab architecture.

 El Escorial, the historic residence of the King of Spain, is located in the town of San Lorenzo de El Escorial, 45 km away from Madrid.
 This is a famous landmark and attracts a lot of crowds.